-33 A thorough overview of the used and useful doctrine can be seen in Lesser 2002 and Hoecker 1987 the determination of fairness and ensure that all investments included in the rate base are both necessary and prudent.
+33 A thorough overview of the used and useful doctrine can be seen in Lesser 2002 and Hoecker 1987 a prudent investment standard that suggested regulators should consider economic relevance in the determination of fairness and ensure that all investments included in the rate base are both necessary and prudent.
 Specifically, in Denver Union, it was determined that "property not used or useful in rendering the services of the public utility need not be included in rate base" (emphasis added).35

-4 Lesser, J. A. (2002).
+34 Lesser, J. A. (2002).
 The Used and Useful Test: Implications for a Restructured Electric Industry.
 Energy Law Journal